haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 	Use `--resolve` only if your live URL isn't set up with DNS and you don't have a static route set.
 	例如: `curl http://www.mymagento.biz -vo /dev/null -HFastly-Debug:1`
 2. Verify the [response headers](#response-headers) to ensure Fastly is working.
-The output for this command is similar to curl Staging and Production.
-For example, you should see the returned unique headers by this command:
+The output for this command is similar to curl Staging and Production. 例如， you should see the returned unique headers by this command:

 		< Fastly-Magento-VCL-Uploaded: yes
 		< X-Cache: HIT, MISS